vojtechruz/vojtechruzicka-blog/src/posts/java-pattern-matching-instanceof/index.md

 Here's what changed:
 1. No need to declare cat variable, it is available for us.
-2. There is no casting, we can use cat as if it was of type `Cat`.
+2. There is no casting.
+We can use the cat as if it was of type `Cat`.
-3. The scope of `cat` variable is only inside the `if` block.
+3. The scope of the`cat` variable is only inside the `if` block.

-This is simpler, more concise, easier to read and less error prone.
+This is simpler, more concise, easier to read, and less error-prone.

 #### Variable scope
 As already mentioned, the scope of the variable is only limited to the `if` block: